A general relativistic kinetic theory approach to linear transport in generic hydrodynamic frame: First order kinetic coefficients

 It is easy to see that the shear viscosity coefficient $\eta$ diverges in the high temperature limit due to the asymptotic behavior $\cfrac{\partial J_{d + 3, - 1}}{\partial \alpha} \beta \sim \left( \cfrac{1}{\zeta} \right)^{d + 1}$.

-The vector part $\{ j^{(1) \mu}, q^{(1) \mu} \}$ has been investigated in the previous works {\cite{Liu:2022wpu,Hao:2023xgq}}, and it has been shown that the Onsager reciprocal relation and Wiedemann-Franz law hold, and the heat and electric conductivities have divergent behavior near the ergosphere.
-Nevertheless, it is meaningful to show again the procedure for obtaining the heat conductivity coefficient because now we are using a different solution of the Boltzmann equation.
+The vector part $\{ j^{(1) \mu}, q^{(1) \mu} \}$ has been investigated in the previous works {\cite{Liu:2022wpu,Hao:2023xgq}}, and it has been shown that the Onsager reciprocal relation and Wiedemann-Franz law hold.
+Nevertheless, it is meaningful to show again that the calculation of the heat conductivity coefficient.